County Level Coach

 Archery GB encourage coaches on the scheme to set-up their own small business offering archery and coaching to their local people and finding places for the sport of archery to be held and taught.
 I have grabbed this initiative and the result is the business you see represented within this website, Targeting Archery which I started up in 2015.
-So named because I am targeting all aspects of archery in the educational and recreational areas.
+So named because I am targeting all aspects of archery in the coaching, educational and recreational areas.
 In 2017 I expanded on the coaching business by starting my own Archery Club, Targeting Archery Club.

 After working with the GB team archers for a couple of years, I was invited to join Archery GB's Talent Coaching Programme in 2016, one of only two people in the UK to be invited to join that prestigious group during that year, resulting in me also becoming an Archery GB Talent Development Coach.

 During my coaching I have come across several military personnel, some of which wanted to find a sport which they could use as part of their rehabilitation process for those unfortunate enough to have been injured during their military service career.
 I particularly wanted to support these people and encourage them in archery.
 So I also became an Invictus Games archery coach.
 As a result I have coached several ex-military disabled personnel, including two that have gone on to win at the 2014 Invictus Games and one who has won at the 2017 DoD Warrior games in Chicago.
 I plan to continue to specialise in coaching the injured, including ex-military personnel.